chantastic/sites/chan.dev-astro/src/content/play/friday.md

 ## Brief

-Today is about exploration
+Today is about exploration.
 Meet people for lunch.
 Take calls.
 Do hobby work.

 <dl>
   <dt>Location</dt>